 NOVA: Secret Life of Scientists and Engineers.
 EdHeads: Career Choices.
 STEM Careers.
 Xpeditions is now archived in National Geographic Education's new website—natgeoed.org If you liked Xpeditions, you'll love the new media-rich natgeoed.org.
 Explore the new site now for activities, maps, interactives, videos, homework help, and more!

 Www.natgeoed.org Please note: to search for Xpeditions content, check the “include archive” filter.
 Photographs by: National Geographic Education; Jon Ross Photography; Avi Klapfer.
 An Integrated Approach to STEM By its very nature, the work of National Geographic touches on all aspects of not only STEM, but other academic disciplines as well.
 Stem and Geo-Literacy In our modern, globally interconnected society, it is more important than ever that people understand the world around them.
 Exploration Since 1888, National Geographic has supported exploration and discovery through scientific fieldwork with cutting-edge technology.
 Problem-Solving Users of geographic information systems (GIS) can identify patterns and relationships in data.

 Teamwork.
 JASON Learning.
 Thursday, April 26, 2012 Christianne Corbett Christi earned a degree in engineering and became an aerospace engineer.
 Her passion to help more girls and women enter into engineering led to her accepting her current position as Senior Researcher at AAUW, where she co-authored the highly acclaimed research report "Why So Few?
 Women in Science, Technology, Engineering and Math. " She will share her personal experiences as an engineer, and her research findings which are critical for anyone currently in, or considering, a career in engineering.

 The series will feature scientists sharing what it is they do and how they ended up there.
 If you’re interested in participating, please contact us at email@example.com and put “Podcast” in the subject line.
 Hi there!
 My name is Katie Parzych and I’m a PhD student in Molecular, Cellular, and Developmental Biology at the University of Michigan.
+I use baker’s yeast (Saccharomyces cerevisiae) to study the regulation of autophagy, which is an intracellular recycling process crucial for cellular maintenance and survival.
 My greatest passion outside of science is acting.
 My name is Rowan Martindale and I am a paleoecologist, currently doing postdoctoral research at Harvard.

 My name is Carla Koretsky and I am an aqueous geochemist.
 Melanie.
 The FunWorks: For Careers You Never Knew Existed.
 This Web site is about careers.
 Not just the interesting ones other people have, but the ones YOU can have.
 Don't know where to start?
 Well, dive right in and: EXPLORE many different areas, not just the ones that seem obvious.
 THINK about what you enjoy.
 See where it leads you.
 EXPERIENCE lots of ideas.
 You may not know now exactly what you want to do as an adult, but this site will help you start.
 Not sure what to click on?
 Go directly to Math or Science careers.
 Explore STEM Careers.
 Cool Science Careers.
 Women@NASA.
 NASA: Career Corner.

 Discover Engineering.
 Engineer Your Life.
 Math Jobs for Teens | Grades 6-8.
 CSI: THE EXPERIENCE — Web Adventures.
 Get Biotech Smart: Video Podcasts.
 Careers in Biotechnology 30 minutes Through this course, students will explore the many careers in biotechnology.
 Students of all age levels will learn more about biotechnology, what types of fields are included in biotechnology, and how their skills and strengths can apply in one or multiple careers in biotechnology.

 Careers highlighted include Research & Development; Regulatory Affairs & Health and Safety; Sales, Marketing & Technical Support; and Administration & Management.
 View Course The Value of Biotechnology This course provides foundational knowledge about biotechnology and explores the relationship between the unique problems presented by overpopulation.
 View Course Creating a GMO 25 minutes This course explains the process scientists’ use to create a plant genetically modified organism (GMO).
 View Course.
 Dot Diva.
 Catch the Science Bug: Engineering Enigmas.
 Student Science.
 Hunt is on for new Planet Nine For a planet that hasn’t technically been discovered yet, Planet Nine is generating a lot of buzz.
 Astronomers have not yet found a new planet orbiting the sun.

 Yet some remote icy bodies are dropping clues that a giant orb may be lurking on the fringes of the solar system.Six hunks of ice in the debris field beyond Neptune travel on orbits that are aligned with one another.
 Planetary scientists...
 16:40 PM, February 3, 2016 Planets, Mathematics Readability Score: 7.9 Bright night lights, big science In polar regions of the world, a dazzling light show often plays out in the night sky.
 It's called an aurora.
 Up North, it’s also known as the northern lights.
 It looks as if someone had stirred bright lights into the darkness, like cream into coffee.
 EngineerGirl.